Clear correlation between monopoles and the chiral condensate in SU(3) QCD: Chiral condensate

 where the subtraction term is exactly zero at the chiral limit $m=0$.
 We eventually take its average over the space-time $x$ and the gauge ensembles $U_1, U_2, ..., U_N$,

-Figure~\ref{fig:chiral_expo} shows the chiral condensates plotted against the bare quark mass $m$ in the lattice unit, for SU(3), Abelian, monopole and photon sectors, extracted from lattice QCD in the MA gauge.
-For each sector, $m$-dependence of the chiral condensate seems to be linear in this region, so that we evaluate the chiral condensate in the chiral limit, using the linear chiral extrapolation.
+For the four types of different lattices, we show in Fig.~\ref{fig:chiral_expo} the chiral condensates plotted against the bare quark mass $m$ in the lattice unit, for SU(3), Abelian, monopole and photon sectors, extracted from lattice QCD in the MA gauge.

+For each sector, $m$-dependence of the chiral condensate seems to be linear in this region, and therefore we evaluate the chiral condensate in the chiral limit, using the linear chiral extrapolation.
 Provided that the linear chiral extrapolation is valid, Abelian dominance and monopole dominance for the chiral condensate are realized in the chiral limit, whereas the photon part has almost no chiral condensate in the chiral limit.

 These results are consistent with the above-mentioned conclusions using the Dirac eigenvalue density $\rho(\lambda)$ and the Banks-Casher relation.
 In Table~\ref{table:result}, we summarize the chiral condensate values in the chiral limit evaluated from the two different methods for SU(3), Abelian, monopole and photon sectors.